Skip to main content

 (A) Private employment of inmates may occur as approved by the director of rehabilitation and correction.
 Private employment will not occur inside an institution of the department unless, pursuant to a written agreement, the employer complies with the provisions of this rule.

-(B) Public agencies or private persons or business entities who intend to employ inmates for work to be performed inside an institution must sign a written agreement, which shall provide, at a minimum:
+(B) Public agencies or private persons or business entities who intend to employ inmates for work to be performed inside an institution must sign a written agreement, which provides, at a minimum:

-(1) The employer shall provide supervision for the performance of the work;
+(1) The employer supervises the performance of the work;

-(3) The employer shall be responsible for any and all required benefits contributions.
+(3) The employer is responsible for any and all required benefits contributions.

-(4) The employer shall accept responsibility for the evaluation, promotion, demotion and retention of the inmates, the requirements of rule 5120-3-06 of the Administrative Code notwithstanding.
+(4) The employer accepts responsibility for the evaluation, promotion, demotion and retention of the inmates, the requirements of rule 5120-3-06 of the Administrative Code notwithstanding.

-(5) The employer shall expressly agree to be considered a "conditional employer" of the inmate.
+(5) The employer expressly agrees to be considered a "conditional employer" of the inmate.

 (6) That the eligibility of the inmate may be cancelled at any time, within the discretion of the department;